pierre-roth/rstar-arc/weekly_progress_report.md

 ### Week 3 (17.03.2025)

 - **Work planned**:
+    - Use subprocesses to run code with memory and time limits (additionally prevents out of memory errors)
+    - Fix MCTS implementation to better reflect the rStar-Math implementation
     - Experiment with different prompts and prompt formats for the policy SLM
     - Test the "best" versions on more ARC tasks and see how they perform
     - Potentially generate more simple ARC tasks to generate to data for supervised fine-tuning of the policy SLM
     - Think about how to effectively use reasoning models in the current system
     - Think about better step definitions that allow for more comprehensive intermediate code execution
+    - **Major code refactoring for maintainability** (I will probably try to take some more inspiration from the rStar-Math implementation)
+    -

 - **Work done**:
   -